some9000/StitchIT/README.md

+This project would not exist without inspiration from https://github.com/sanriomisintaro/stitch-360

+You can support me here, in case you would like to: https://buymeacoffee.com/some9000

 # StitchIT

 Browser-based dual-fisheye to equirectangular 360° stitcher.
 Everything runs on the GPU - no image ever leaves your machine.